Chetan-6468/Blocash_website/README.md

 # Blocash_website
-With my team we are developed a unique transaction website using html, css, javascript, python, php.
-To see the website first of all start the xampp server and visit  http://localhost:8080/Blocash/blocash.html
+With my team we are developed a unique transaction website

 Unique thing that we do in our fintech project is , Using SHA256 Algorithm to increase the security of privacy and another unique thing we were do is that we create a story option and another unique thing we were do is that we add a news options were user can read all latest news related to finance , share market and many more , one more unique thing we add is that we add a bot chat box for user querries, and some issue related to payment gateway, and issue relates to implementation of hash in website, these all thing we explain in detailed below.